 The Purpose of Setting Up a Conversion

+The purpose of setting up a conversion is to track unique events or thresholds that set a benchmark for your website's performance.
 Ideally, these conversions should be a measure of how well your bottom line is performing.
 For example, if a website had 100 conversions in March, the webmaster or marketing person would expect to have greater than 100 conversions in April.

-For example, a website that sells women's clothing would likely measure its main conversion points as sales, or the number of times a person checked out.
+Or, a website that sells women's clothing would likely measure its main conversion points as sales, or the number of times a person checked out.
 By setting a conversion goal to count each time a person reaches the URL for the checkout page, marketers can track their overall volume of sales month over month or year over year to ensure steady growth.

 Conversion Analysis as a Marketing Tool

 This also gives marketers the opportunity to look back at the batch of conversions and follow the funnel in reverse.
 Marketers can see how people who converted reached the final URL that showed they made a sale.
 This gives them the ability to determine which avenues of marketing are driving the most conversions, or sales, and allows them to put more funds behind what is working and taper off campaigns that are not working.

 A tag can also be added to the conversion pixel to track the amount of each sale.
 For example, one conversion, or sale, can be measured at $30 or $3,000.
 By tagging conversions to show the actual amount, it gives marketers more information about which visitors are making high-volume purchases and what their site behavior and referral source were prior to making a large purchase.
 If a website isn't focused on sales—for example, the website of a popular blogger or news site—conversions are still essential to benchmark results.